sodafoundation/architecture-analysis/specs/capri/Multi-attach.md

 1. Update the dock to report capability of multi-attach.
 2. Update the controller to select the multi-attach enabled backend at volume create time.
 3. Update the CLI to enable create multi-attach volume.
-4. Update attach/detach to be multiattach aware.
+4. Update attach/detach to be multiAttach aware.
-5. Update nbp to enable multiattach.
+5. Update nbp to enable multiAttach.

-## Open issues

-1. Should the capabilities field "multiattach: True/False" be added to dock spec or pool spec when dock reports multiAttach?

 ## References